LaraGuardiola/LaraGuardiola/README.md

 ### Hi there 👋

-I'm Sergio, an experienced frontend developer with 4+ years building web applications and a passion for creating intuitive user interfaces.
+I'm Sergio, an experienced frontend developer with 4+ years building web applications and user interfaces.
 Specialized in Angular ecosystem with production experience across multiple versions (9-17).
-Comfortable working with modern frontend architecture patterns and real-time applications.
+Comfortable working with modern frontend architecture patterns and real-time applications, basically if it has JavaScript in it, i'm in.

 🔧 Tech Stack
 Frontend: